ericholscher/django-testing-docs/basic_unittests.rst

 Here you see that you can define a docstring for the tests.
 These are used when you are running the tests, so you have a human readable name.
 You'll also notice that I've used some more assertions.
-The `python docs`_ have a full list of assertions that you can make.
+The `Python docs`_ have a full list of assertions that you can make.
 The ``setUp`` and ``tearDown`` methods are run before and after every test respectively.
 This allows you to set up a basic context or environment inside of each of your tests.
 This also